 How Local Mill Demand Sets the Floor — and the Ceiling

-Buyer demand on a Hale County tract is shaped by Demopolis and Tuscaloosa mill clusters, Black Warrior barge markets, and Birmingham-shed specialty hardwood buyers.
+Buyer demand on a Hale County tract is shaped by Demopolis and Tuscaloosa mill clusters, Black Warrior barge markets, and Birmingham-area specialty hardwood buyers.
 The narrow point is that no single buyer wants every product class — and the wide spread between the lowest and the highest qualified bid is exactly where most landowners lose money.

 The core insight for this county is straightforward: the prairie-to-bottomland transition where soil and species change every few hundred yards, plus barge access to mills truck-only sellers can't reach.
 A direct, walk-up offer almost never reflects that reality.